jugeeya/UltimateTrainingModpack/README.md

 CPUs will also perform a defensive option after getting up.

+###### Ledge Delay
+CPUs will delay their getup option by a random number of frames among the selected options.

 ###### Tech Option
 CPUs will perform a random tech option among the selected options.

 CPUs will also perform a defensive option after getting up.

+###### Missed Tech Option
+CPUs will perform a random getup option among the selected options after missing a tech.

 ###### Defensive Option
 CPUs will perform the defensive option a CPU will perform after teching or getting up from the ledge, among the selected options.